goodwordalchemy/music-app-with-neo4j/README.md

-To run local dev server on OSX:
+###To run local dev server on OSX:

 1.)
-Make sure you have docker intalled.
-If you don't know what docker is, just do the [tutorial on the site](https://docs.docker.com/mac/).
+Make sure you have docker installed.
+If you don't know what docker is, just do the [tutorial on the docker website](https://docs.docker.com/mac/)--paying particular attention to the "installation" section.
 That will be more than enough to get you up and running with this dev environment.
 In a word, docker is used here so that it is super easy for you to get a dev server up and running.

-1.) a.) make sure your docker machine is started (osx).  `$ docker-machine start`.
+1.) a.)
+Make sure your docker machine is started (osx).  `$ docker-machine start`.

 2.)
 Setup your spotify credentials.
 Follow the instructions in the [user guide for the spotify api](https://developer.spotify.com/web-api/tutorial/).
-Particularly up to the heading "Getting the Client ID and Secret Key."
-For the redirect uri, you should use `http://localhost:5000/callback/spotify`, but it doesn't actually matter
+In particular, read up to the heading "Getting the Client ID and Secret Key."
+For the redirect uri, you should use `http://localhost:5000/callback/spotify`, but it doesn't actually matter at this point.

-3.) get the ip address for your docker machine.
-Just run `docker-machine ip` and the ip will be printed.
+3.)
+Get the ip address for your docker machine.
+Just run `docker-machine ip` and the ip address will be printed.

-4.) set up your environment file.  make a file called `.env`.  (`touch .env`).
-The contents of the file should look like this (where anything inside of angled braces (<>) is for you to replace as guided.:
+4.)
+Set up your environment file.  make a file called `.env`.  (`touch .env`).
+The contents of the file should look like this (where anything inside of angled braces (<>) is for you to replace as guided):

 ```bash
 NEO4J_AUTH=neo4j:<password of your choosing>